samael-420/UK-Housing-Market-Analysis/README.md

 **Problem:** When trying to connect `housing_regional_summary[county]` to `housing_town_summary[county]`, Power BI threw an error:
 > *"Column 'county' contains a duplicate value 'AVON' and this is not allowed for columns on the one side of a many-to-one relationship"*

-This happened because `regional_summary` has one row per county **per year** — so every county appears multiple times, making it unsuitable for the "one" side of a relationship.
+This happened because `regional_summary` has one row per county **per year** , so every county appears multiple times, making it unsuitable for the "one" side of a relationship.

 **Solution:** Created a separate `county_lookup` table in Python with exactly one row per county.
 This acts as a proper dimension table in the star schema, sitting on the "one" side of relationships to both `regional_summary` and `town_summary`.
 This is standard dimensional modelling practice.

 ---

-### 3. Flat Line on Price Trend Chart
-**Problem:** The median price line chart showed the same value for every year — a completely flat line.

-**Root cause:** The `Median Price` DAX measure was built on `housing_annual_summary`.
-When `housing_regional_summary[county]` was placed on the axis of a different chart, there was no relationship path for the measure to filter by county, so it returned the same total for every bar.

-**Solution:** Created separate measures for each context — `Regional Median Price` pulling from `housing_regional_summary`, and `Town Median Price` pulling from `housing_town_summary`.
-Each visual now uses the measure matched to its source table, ensuring filters propagate correctly.

----

-## DAX Measures
+## DAX Measures used

 ```
 Total Sales = COUNTROWS(housing_annual_summary)